Paschal Robinson

 Paschal Robinson, O.F.M., (born David Robinson; 26 April 1870 – 27 August 1948) was an Irish ecclesiastical diplomat, journalist, and medievalist.
 He served as the titular archbishop of Tyana and the first apostolic nuncio to Ireland since the 17th-century Archbishop Rinuccini.
 Influential in his position, he served as nuncio from January 1930 until his death in 1948.

 Early life

 "Hitler Didn't Like This Photo" The Milwaukee Journal proclaimed on 15 March 1935.
 (The photograph was manipulated for clarity by the paper at the time of publication.)
-The photograph was the source of international discussion as the cause of von Dehn's dismissal from diplomatic service to Nazi Germany.
+The photograph was the source of international discussion as the cause of von Dehn-Schmidt's dismissal from diplomatic service to Nazi Germany.

 Born David Robinson in Ireland on 26 April 1870 and raised in the United States, Robinson was the son of a journalist and began his career as a teenager in that same field.
 Although he briefly considered a career in law, he had served as both London correspondent for The New York Sun and as associate editor of the North American Review before he decided to pursue the Catholic priesthood as a Franciscan.